Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

-We note $x:= (x_1,\ldots,x_n)$, $a: = (a_1,\ldots,a_n)$ and we define $f_a(x)$ as the right-hand side of the model \eqref{log_allee}, i.e.~ When $n = 2$, this type of system has been studied in the context of sterile insects releases in \cite{dumont2025sterile_patch}.
-The aim of this section is to generalise these results to an arbitrary number $n$ of patches.
+When $n = 2$, this type of system has been studied in the context of sterile insect releases in \cite{dumont2025sterile_patch}.
+This section generalises some results from that paper to an arbitrary number $n$ of patches.